-Variable Definition Size of Continent Size calculated as total land area of the continent (or landmass).
-Source: Olsse and Hibbs (2005).
-Domesticable Plants and Animals The number of species of plants and animals, respectively, prehistorically native to the continent (or landmass) and amenable for domestication.
-Source : Olsson and Hibbs (2005).
-Distance to the Regional Frontier in 1 CE, 1000 CE and 1500 CE The great circle distance to the closest regional frontier in 1 CE, 1000 CE and 1500 CE, respectively, from the country's capital city.
-Regional frontiers are identified with a selection criterion using urbanization estimates as described in Section 4.5.
-Source : Historical urbanization data are from Chandler (1987) and Modelski (2003); coordinates of ancient cities are obtained using Wikipedia online and the Google Earth program.
+Variable Definition Distance to the Regional The great circle distance to the closest regional frontier in 1 CE, 1000 CE and Frontier in 1 CE, 1000 CE $$ $1500~\mathrm{CE},$ respectively, from the country's capital city.
+Regional frontiers are and 1500 CE identified with a selection criterion using urbanization estimates as described in Section 3.2.5.
+Source: Historical urbanization data are from Chandler (1987) and Modelski (2003) ; coordinates of ancient cities are obtained using Wikipedia online and the Google Earth program.
 Mean Elevation The mean elevation of a country calculated using gridded elevation data from the G-ECON project at a granularity of 1° latitude x 1° longitude by averaging across the grid cells assigned to the country.
-Source : Nordhaus (2006), available online at the website of the G-ECON project.
+Source: Nordhaus (2006) , available online at the website of the G-ECON project.
 Terrain Roughness The surface roughness of a country calculated using gridded roughness data from the G-ECON project at a granularity of 1° latitude x 1° longitude by averaging across the grid cells assigned to the country.
 The definition of roughness may be found in the G-ECON documentation.
-Source : Nordhaus (2006), available online at the website of the G-ECON project.
-Mean Distance to Nearest Waterway The expected distance from any GIS grid cell within a country to the nearest ice-free coastline or sea-navigable river.
-Source : Gallup et al. (1999), available online at the website of the Center for International Development. % of Land within 100km of Waterway The percentage of a country's land area located within 100km of the nearest ice-free coastline or sea-navigable river.
-Source : Gallup et al. (1999), available online at the website of the Center for International Development.
+Source: Nordhaus (2006), available online at the website of the G-ECON project.
+Mean Distance to Nearest The expected distance from any GIS grid cell within a country to the nearest Waterway ice-free coastline or sea-navigable river.
+Source: Gallup et al. (1999), available online at the website of the Center for International Development. % of L and within 100km of The percentage of a country's land area located within 100km of the nearest Waterway ice-free coastline or sea-navigable river.
+Source: Gallup et al. (1999), available online at the website of the Center for International Development.
+Climate An index of climatic suitability for agriculture based on the Köppen-Geiger climate classification system.
+Source: Olsson and Hibbs (2005).
+Orientation of Axis Major axis orientation of the continent (or landmass) calculated as the ratio of the largest longitudinal (or East-West) distance to the largest latitudinal (or North-South) distance.
+Source: Olsson and Hibbs (2005).
+Size of Continent Size calculated as total land area of the continent (or landmass).
+Source: Olsson and Hibbs (2005).
+Domesticable Plants and The number of species of plants and animals, respectively, prehistorically native Animals to the continent (or landmass) and amenable for domestication.
+Source: Olsson and Hibbs (2005).